 - Runs fairly quiet

-- Doesn’t cut well at 40mm like the specs say
+- Cuts up to 40mm like the specs say

-The Bosch shredder AXT rapid 2200 is an entry level, budget machine so of course it will have a few flaws.
-All in all, it is a nice bit of kit if used correctly and is the best choice for a cheap impact garden shredder.
+The Bosch shredder AXT rapid 2200 is an entry level budget machine that does a pretty good job and will workout well in most gardens.
+All in all, it is a nice bit of kit if used correctly and is the best choice for a cheap garden shredder.